 Hedgerow of Soquel is located on six beautiful and varied acres in planting zone 9b.
 We are near breathtaking Monterey Bay beaches and the majestic redwood forests of the Santa Cruz mountains in Northern California area of the USA [zip code 95073].

-I’m Jennifer Collins, co-owner and farmer at the Hedgerow of Soquel.
 Almost a decade ago, in search of health for our family, we learned the importance of nutrient dense real food, traditionally prepared, and how to foster a healthy micro-biome.
 This priceless experience led to research and training in traditional cooking techniques and the vital need for incorporating living foods like ferments into our daily life.
-Next came planting a garden, acquiring chickens, and ripping out our front lawn to grow even more food.
+Next came planting a garden, acquiring chickens, and then pulling out our front lawn to grow even more food.